mirzaghaderi/IdeoKar/README.md

 ## IdeoKar2 main working windows

-1. **Core window** — contains the main toolbar and a tabbed area with one tab per opened image.
+1. **Core window**: contains the main karyotyping toolbar and a tabbed area with one tab per opened image.
 This is the main workspace for chromosome spread viewing, chromosome tracing, scale definition, and manual inspection of traces.

-2. **Parameters window** — opens or refreshes when you click `Run Ideogram`.
+2. **karyotyping parameters window**: opens or refreshes when you click `Run Ideogram`.
 It contains three tabs:
-   - **Karyotype parameters** — per-genome or per-sub-genome aggregates.
+   - **Karyotype parameters**: per-genome or per-sub-genome aggregates.
-   - **Chromosomal parameters** — per-chromosome results.
+   - **Chromosomal parameters**: per-chromosome results.
-   - **Raw data** — traced coordinates and landmark data.
+   - **Raw data**: traced coordinates and landmark data.

 3. **Ideogram window** — opens after `Run Ideogram`.
 It displays ideogram and contains adjusting controllers.

-4. **Karyogram window** — opens after `Run Ideogram` and provides an organized visual view of the traced chromosomes and is particularly useful for quality control and manual inspection of chromosome assignments.
+4. **Karyogram window** — opens by `Run Ideogram` and provides an organized visual view of the traced chromosomes for quality control and manual inspection of chromosome assignments.
 Chromosomes can be reviewed as a group, and the Karyogram can be used to identify chromosomes that require further inspection or adjustment in their original source images.
 Clicking